pattern-lab/website/patternlabsite/docs/command-line.md

 {% capture m %}

-The following are grunt task arguments you may execute:

-`patternlab`
+The Pattern Lab Node command line interface utilizes grunt or gulp tasks as the primary entry point to perform functions across all platforms.
+Two JavaScript files, `builer/patternlab_grunt.js` and `builer/patternlab_gulp.js` wrap and expose functions from the vanilla  `builder/patternlab.js` engine.

+In the following commands, the `grunt|gulp` pairing signifies that both task systems share the same subsequent command.

+## Generation Commands

+`grunt|gulp patternlab`

-With no arguments, patternlab runs the full builder, compiling patterns, and constructing the front-end site.
+With no arguments, `patternlab `runs the full Pattern Lab Node builder once, removes old content from `public/`, compiles patterns, and moves content from `source/` to `public/`.

-`patternlab:only_patterns`
+`grunt|gulp patternlab:only_patterns`

-Compile the patterns only, outputting to `./public/patterns`
+Compile the patterns only, outputting to `public/patterns/`.
+This omits the entire subset of logic that generates the Pattern Lab website.

-`patternlab:v`
+These are best suited to incorporate into your `Gruntfile.js` or `Gulpfile.s` as you see shipped with Pattern Lab Node.

+## Utility Commands

+`grunt|gulp patternlab:v`

-Retrieve the version of patternlab-node you have installed
+Retrieve the version of patternlab-node you have installed.

-`patternlab:help`
+`grunt|gulp patternlab:help`

-Get more information about patternlab-node, pattern lab in general, and where to report issues.
+Get more information about patternlab-node, Pattern Lab in general, and where to report issues.

-These are best suited to encorporate into your `Gruntfile.js` as you see shipped with Pattern Lab Node.

 {% endcapture %}
 {{ m | markdownify }}